Guide

 The difference between

-.
-This means that no one else can get any type of ownership while theunique_lock
+upgrade_lockandunique_lockis simple.
+An instance ofunique_lockis acquiring a full exclusive ownership of ashared_mutex.
+This means that no one else can get any type of ownership while theunique_lockis alive.

 Unlike the

-is acquiring an upgrade ownership that exclusive only amongst threads trying to get the same upgrade ownership.
-All other threads that try to get a shared ownership could acquire it with no conflict until theupgrade_lock
+unique_lockan instance ofupgrade_lockis acquiring an upgrade ownership that exclusive only amongst threads trying to get the same upgrade ownership.
+All other threads that try to get a shared ownership could acquire it with no conflict until theupgrade_lockis upgraded to unique (with an instance ofupgrade_to_unique_lock).

 The

-is useful when some of threads can be readers only and will not try to promote itself to writers.
-Otherwise (all readers may try to become writers at some point)upgrade_lock
+upgrade_lockis useful when some of threads can be readers only and will not try to promote itself to writers.
+Otherwise (all readers may try to become writers at some point)upgrade_lockwill operate asunique_lock.

 conclusions